markthebault/aws-swarm-cluster-for-production/README.md

 ```

 Execute `terraform plan` to see what will be created and `terraform apply` to start terraforming ;)

+#### Quick start
+To start even faster just run the make file `make up`, this will create the infrastructure and provisionning the VMs.
+To destroy everything just run `make down`.

 ### 2/ Init the Swarm cluster
 All operations are executed by ansible so make sure that you have you private-key in your ssh agent